-A generation ago, to be a serious watch collector was to collect pocket watches from the 17th to the early 20th century.
-Today, the wristwatch, that only began to replace the pocket watch for convenience during the First World War, dominates the collecting field.
+A generation ago, to be a serious watch collector was to collect pocket watches from the 17th to the early 20th Century.
+Today, the wristwatch, that only began to replace the pocket watch for convenience during the First World War, shares the collecting field.

-In an era when perfect time is available via the microchip, mechanical wristwatches by well-known brands offer something else - style, engineering and status.
+In an era when perfect time is available via the microchip, mechanical wristwatches by well-known brands offer something else - style, engineering and status, whilst pocket watches offer collectors a purist view of exceptional craftsmanship in watchmaking.
 With demand fuelled by buyers from the international community and a wealth of information now available via the internet, prices have accelerated in a number of areas.